kubernetes/enhancements/keps/sig-api-machinery/20190724-http-status-check.md

 5. If user enable feature gate. `ExpectHTTPCodes` and `ExpectHTTPContent` is not empty.
 If both probe result HTTP code match ExpectHTTPCodes and HTTP content match ExpectHTTPContent return Probe.Success else return Probe.Failure.

 ### Test Plan

+* Unit tests to verify selection using feature gates

 ### Graduation Criteria

+* New feature flags become alpha after one release, GA and defaulted on after one, and are removed after one releases after they default on (so three releases from when this is first implemented)

 ### Upgrade / Downgrade Strategy
 use `HTTPProbeEnhancement` feature gate, default is disabled, If there is some problem, user can disable this feature gate.